 In the winter, a heat pump works like a heater, extracting heat energy from outside and transferring it inside.
 In the summer, the process reverses, and it will remove heat from your home and transfer it outside like an air conditioner.

 Heat pumps do this so well that many people in warmer climates exclusively rely on a heat pump for year-round comfort.
 For those living in colder climates, they use electric-powered heat pumps in conjunction with their gas or oil furnace resulting in lower heating costs.
+If you are in need of furnace repair services we have you covered.

 Heat pumps work with a series of coils drawing energy from air, water, or the ground.
 In this way, they are very environmentally friendly and are the most energy-efficient way to heat and cool your home.
 Heat pumps also work extremely efficiently, because they simply transfer heat, rather than burn fuel to create it.
 This makes them a greener alternative to traditional gas or oil furnaces.